emberjs/rfcs/text/0730-semver-for-ts.md

 [semver]: https://semver.org

-While this RFC is being authored in the context of Ember.js’ [adoption of TypeScript as a first-class supported language][RFC #0724], its recommendations are intentionally general, in hopes that these recommendations can be widely adopted by the broader TypeScript community.
+(While this RFC is being authored in the context of Ember.js’ [adoption of TypeScript as a first-class supported language][RFC #0724], its recommendations are intentionally general, in hopes that these recommendations can be widely adopted by the broader TypeScript community.)

 [RFC #0724]: https://github.com/emberjs/rfcs/pull/724

+### Design overview

+This section is a non-normative short summary for easy digestion.
+See [**Detailed Design**](#detailed-design) below for normative text.

+-   Public published types are part of the SemVer contract of a package, and must be versioned accordingly, per the specification above.

+-   Adding a new TypeScript version to the support matrix *may* cause breaking changes.
+When it does not, adding it is a normal minor release.
+When it *does* cause a breaking change, the package must either mitigate that breakage (so consumers are not broken) *or* the package must release a major version.

+-   Removing a TypeScript version from the support matrix is a breaking change, except when it falls out of the supported version range under the “rolling support windows” policy.

+-   Packages using the “rolling window” policy should normally support all TypeScript versions released during the current ‘LTS’ of other core packages/runtimes/etc. they support, and drop support for them only when they drop support for that ‘LTS’, to minimize the number of major versions in the ecosystem.

+-   Both the currently-supported compiler versions and the compiler version support policy must be documented.

+-   Packages must be authored with the following compiler options:
+    -   `strict: true`
+    -   `noPropertyAccessFromIndexSignature: true`

+-   Libraries should generally be authored with the following compiler options:
+    -   `esModuleInterop: false`
+    -   `allowSyntheticDefaultImports: false`

 ### Outline <!-- omit in toc -->